LucasRomero/LucasRomero/README.md

 </div>

 ## About me :mortar_board:
-I am graduated as a programmer technician, currently, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
+I am graduated as a programmer technician, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠

 ## What I know :computer:
 - **Competitive Programming**